excelsior-university-web-systems/droplets/README.md

 For questions, please post them on the "**[Issues](https://github.com/excelsior-university-web-systems/droplets/new/choose)**" page by selecting the **Feature request** option.

 ---
-&copy; 2018-2024.
-Ethan Lin, [University of Wisconsin Extended Campus](https://uwex.wisconsin.edu), and [Excelsior University](https://www.excelsior.edu).
+&copy; 2018-2025.
+Ethan Lin and [Excelsior University](https://www.excelsior.edu).
 All rights reserved.